kamstartech/servicemanager/docs/features/SMS_TEST_RESULTS.md

 ### For Production Use

 1. **Verify Network Access**
-   - Ensure Docker container can reach external SMS gateways
+   - Ensure the deployment environment can reach the ESB gateway
-   - Check if VPN or whitelisting is required for Orbit Mobile
    - Test from production environment

 2. **Configure ESB Routing**